pylipp/financeager/README.md

     default_category = unspecified
     date_format = %%m-%%d

-To run `financeager` as client-server application, specify a the server-sided configuration like this
+To run `financeager` as client-server application, specify a server-sided configuration like this

     [SERVICE]
     name = flask